To learn more, read the Zscaler Cloud Browser Isolation data sheet.

 It’s easy to get these two types of proxy servers confused, so let’s break them down.

 By sitting in front of a web server, a reverse proxy ensures no clients communicate directly with the server.
 A forward proxy (another CASB mode) sits in front of client endpoints to intercept incoming requests and ensure no servers communicate directly with a client.
-These may sound functionally similar, but forward proxies usually depend on a software agent installed on endpoints to forward traffic, while reverse proxies do not.
+These different server types may sound functionally similar, but forward proxies usually depend on a software agent installed on endpoints to forward traffic, while reverse proxies do not.

 “Reverse proxy server” is essentially a more formal term for a reverse proxy.
 (The same is true of “forward proxy server” for a forward proxy.)
 Today, we tend to drop “server” because it calls to mind hardware—like a physical box—whereas the technology often takes the form of an application or cloud service.